HIPERFIT/hiperfit.github.com/_posts/2012-03-30-april-seminar-and-workshop-in-chicago.md

 activities.

 Our next seminar will be held on Tuesday, April
-24, 3pm, in the usual room Mødelokale A/B at DIKU, Universitetsparken
+24, 3pm, in the usual room MÃ¸delokale A/B at DIKU, Universitetsparken
 1. We are looking forward to the following two talks:

 - Martin Rehr will give us an introduction to MiG, a Grid middleware